Brin-Navolok: Geography

 The Russian reserve and the Antony of Siya monastery are located 19 km from Brin-Navolok.

 Time zone

 Brin-Navolok, as well as all of the Arkhangelsk region, run on Moscow Time Zone(MSK/MSD).

-Disputed value

-Brin-Navolok also is the Union of all 26 settlements.
-Given this fact, the road signs locality "Brin-Navolok" on a white background, the Federal highway M8 (after reconstruction 2014) and R1 is installed on the boundaries of the municipality.

-Ecology

-According to official statistics, the frequency of certain diseases, such as thyroid cancer, is higher than many other Russian towns.

-Cosmodrome Booster Impact

-In January 1983, the booster launched from the Plesetsk Cosmodrome fell on the ice of the Northern Dvina near Brin-Navolok.
-After an explosion which deformed ice within a 50 meter radius, the rocket sank to the floor of the bay.
-Heptyl rocket fuel was found in a large area around the impact site, including near Brin-Navolok.

 Climate

 Brin-Navolok's climate is that of the far North.

 The climate is temperate, maritime, with long, moderately cold winters and short, cool summers.
 It is formed under the influence of the Northern seas and transfers air masses with Atlantic in small quantities solar radiation.
 The average January temperature is -12.8°C; in July it is 16.3 °C. The annual rainfall is 607 mm.
 The average annual temperature is 1.3 °C.

 The climate is characterized by frequent weather changes, high humidity and a large number of days with precipitation.
 Although the cold air from the Siberian winter brings the temperature to around -30 degrees, thawing can occur during the winter some years.
 During the summer, hot air masses from the steppes of Kazakhstan can bring the heat to 30-35 degrees, though frost can still form on summer nights.

 The highest recorded temperature in Brin-Navolok was 34.4 °C, recorded on July 13, 1972.
 The lowest recorded temperature was -45.2 °C, recorded on January 8, 1885.